isopho01/EPL448-Near-Duplicate-Detection-of-Fake-News-Articles/README.md

 Each of the above CSV files is comma separated file and the arrays items are space seperated.

-# Install all the libraries in requirements.txt using the following command
+# Installation all the libraries in requirements.txt using the following command
+Install all the libraries in requirements.txt using the following command:
 ```
 pip install -r requirements.txt
 ```